The people of ancient Egypt developed their religion based on gods and goddesses and the powers that they had.

-This is why the Egyptians created mummies and put all of the possessions in the burial tombs.
+This is why the Egyptians created mummies and put all of their possessions in the burial tombs.

 The ancient Egyptians believed that in order to enter the afterlife, the person would go to the Hall of Truths and would have to take a test.

-Annubis, the god of the dead, would weigh the heart on a scale and on the other side of the scale would be an ostrich feather.
+Anubis, the god of the dead, would weigh the heart on a scale, and on the other side of the scale would be an ostrich feather.

 If the feather weighed more than the heart, it showed that the person led a good life and they could enter the afterlife.